Jaron0904/M.A.R.T.E.R./README.md

 - deducting cables is delayed in comparison to the addition

 ## N.E.R.T.S.
+A variation on S-M.A.R.T.E.R. that gives feedback to the user with LED's.
+This variation don't need an OLED display to display how many cables are working well.
+So for each cable that can be checked is an LED implement on the Arduino.

 #### Author | Jaron Igodt - senior programmer at M.A.R.T.E.R.